 About READY, SET, GOLD!

-Every year Ready, Set, Gold! recruits a cohort of Olympians and Paralympians which are placed at schools participating in the program.
-The program typically in the first few months of the school year and concludes after the FitnessGram test is administered in the spring.
+Every year, Ready, Set, Gold! recruits a cohort of Olympians and Paralympians who are placed in schools participating in the program.
+The program typically begins in the first few months of the school year and concludes after the FitnessGram test is administered in the spring.
 The program predominantly serves students in the fifth grade (ages 10-11), seventh grade (ages 12-13) and ninth grade (ages 14-15) – the years California requires students take the FitnessGram assessment.

 Olympians and Paralympians co-teach lessons with a teacher at their placement school.
 They are expected to call and speak with the teacher ahead of time, and schedule five lessons at their selected school throughout the school year.
 Each lesson includes both a fitness element that is tested on the FitnessGram and a growth mindset element that will support students in setting and achieving academic, personal, as well as fitness goals.